pnuu/fmiopendata/README.md

 #     datetime.datetime(2020, 7, 7, 6, 0): <fmiopendata.grid.Grid object at 0x7fda9858d0b8>,
 #     datetime.datetime(2020, 7, 7, 12, 0): <fmiopendata.grid.Grid object at 0x7fda9858d1d0>}
 ```

+Here the dictionary keys are the model initialization times.

 The structure of the underlying `Grid` class is: